Henri Bedimo: Olympique de Marseille

 It was announced on 23 June 2016 that Bedimo signed for rival team, Marseille on a three–year contract.
 He was linked with a move from clubs around Europe before deciding to join Marseille.

 Bedimo made his Olympique de Marseille debut, coming on as a 72nd-minute substitute, in a 0–0 draw against Toulouse in the opening game of the season.
-After being sidelined for a month, it wasn't until on 18 September 2016 when he returned to the starting line–up and helped the club draw 0–0 against Lyon.
+After being sidelined for a month, he returned to the starting line–up and helped the club draw 0–0 against Lyon on 18 September 2016.
 Bedimo then started in the left–back position for the next seven matches.
 Along the way, he helped Lyon keep three consecutive clean sheets between 16 October 2016 and 30 October 2016.
 However, Bedimo suffered a knee injury while on international duty and was sidelined for months.
-By February, he returned to full training and didn't make a return to the first team until on 26 February 2017 against Paris Saint-Germain, coming on a second-half substitute, in a 5–1 win.
+By February, he returned to full training and returned to the first team on 26 February 2017 against Paris Saint-Germain, coming on a second-half substitute, in a 5–1 win.
 This was followed up by making five starts in the next five matches.
 However, Bedimo found himself placed on the substitute bench, with Patrice Evra preferred.
 Despite this, he went on to make eighteen appearances in all competitions.
 Following this, Le Figaro named Bedimo a flop, saying, he "is no longer as dashing as during his years in Montpellier."